patricksurry/pysimconnect/examples/README.md

-Various examples of how to use the `simconnect` package.
+Introductory examples of how to use the `simconnect` package.

-- `demo.py`: pythonic README example showing get, set, subscribe and send_event
+- `demo.py`: illustrates all major features

 - `test_units.py`: illustrate SDK unit conversion options